4GeeksAcademy/machine-learning-content/06-12d-ml_algos/decision-trees.md

 Non-parametric.
 The number of model parameters is not determined before creating the model.

+**Disadvantages of decision trees**

+- Overfitting.
+Decision trees overfit very quickly.
+If you let them grow without a stopping mechanism or a correction mechanism after the tree has been trained, they can split so many times that each leaf is a sample.
+This means that they’ve literally learned how the training data set looks and suffer from high variance (generalize poorly to novel data).
+Check the chapter below for practical advice on correcting overfitting.

+- Non-robust to input data changes.
+A small change in training data can result in a completely different tree.
+The overall accuracy might still be high, but the specific decision splits will be totally different.

+- Biased towards the dominant class.
+Classification decision trees tend to favor predicting the dominant class in datasets with class imbalance.

 **What are some ways to reduce overfitting with decision trees?**

 - Reduce maximum depth